SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

 ## Introduction

 As a complement to Jona, your Virtual Race Engineer, this new Assistant will accompany you during your races as a Virtual Strategist.
 Cato will have complete knowledge over the race session incl. lap times of you and your opponents, the current race positions, pitstop events, weather changes, and so on.
 You can request updates for all these informations by asking Cato for the position, the gaps to the car in front and behind and also request information about the current lap times of your opponents and wether they are closing in.
 All this, although very useful, if you are racing using VR, is only a part of Catos capabilties.
-Cato will furthermore be able to develop appropriate pitstop strategies if you are stuck in traffic and he will be able to react to unforeseen events such as sudden weather changes and severe damage - all hand in hand with Jona, the Virtual Race Engineer.
-This functionality will come step by step over the course of the next releases.
-Also step by step will the support for the various simulation games develop.
-Support for *Assetto Corsa*, *Assetto Corsa Competizione*, *rFactor 2*, *RaceRoom Racing Experience*, *iRacing*, *Automobilista 2* and *Project CARS 2* is already there.
+Cato is furthermore able to develop appropriate pitstop strategies if you are stuck in traffic and he will be able to react to unforeseen events such as sudden weather changes and severe damage - all hand in hand with Jona, the Virtual Race Engineer.
+Cato currently supports *Assetto Corsa*, *Assetto Corsa Competizione*, *rFactor 2*, *RaceRoom Racing Experience*, *iRacing*, *Automobilista 2* and *Project CARS 2*.

 Before we dig deeper into the inner workings, here is a typical dialog based interaction, to give you an understanding of the current capabilities of Cato.